harripd/H2MMpythonlib/docs/source/OBoundingTutorial.rst

 You will note that in the previous example, we specified the :class:`h2mm_model` explicity, instead of using the :func:`factory_h2mm_model` function.
 This is because it is possible that the :func:`factory_h2mm_model` could return a :class:`h2mm_model` whose values are already out of bounds based for the :class:`h2mm_limits` object.
-This could create odd behaviour during optimization.
+This could create odd behavior during optimization.

 There is a way around this: you can call :func:`factory_h2mm_model` with the :class:`h2mm_limits` object passed through the :code:`bounds` keyword argument, and the function will automatically return a :class:`h2mm_model` object that is within the bound provided.